rhezab/rhezab.github.io/about.md

 permalink: /about/
 ---

-Hi, this is where my musings and ramblings live.
+Hi :)

 E-mail me at rheza@uchicago.edu if you want to talk.